General Principles and Introduction to Digital Rights Litigation

 In addition to jurisdiction and standing, there are a number of procedural requirements that form an essential part of any litigation strategy.

 Admissibility refers to the process applied by international human rights fora to ensure that only cases that need international adjudication are brought before them.
-The principle of admissibility requires that all local remedies are exhausted and that consideration be given to whether there are rules relating to prescription and whether the forum recognises the concept of ongoing harm.
+The principle of admissibility in regional fora usually requires that all domestic remedies are exhausted and that consideration be given to whether there are rules relating to prescription and whether the forum recognises the concept of ongoing harm.
 In effect, admissibility dictates that an attempt to resolve a matter domestically should have taken place before approaching a regional or international forum.